-Unit, Personal and Family Readiness Programs (UPFRP) are guided by the unit's Command Team, consisting of the Commanding Officer and/or the Commanding General, the Executive Officer and/or the Chief of Staff, the Sergeant Major and/or Senior Enlisted Advisor, the Chaplain, the Family Readiness Officer (FRO), the Single Marine Representative, and a Family Readiness Advisor(s).Every unit has a FRO, either a full-time civilian or a unit Marine.
+Unit, Personal and Family Readiness Programs (UPFRP) are guided by the unit's Family Readiness Command Team, consisting of the Commanding Officer and/or the Commanding General, the Executive Officer and/or the Chief of Staff, the Sergeant Major and/or Senior Enlisted Advisor, the Chaplain, the Deployment Readiness Coordinator (DRC) or Uniformed Readiness Coordinator(s) (URC), the Single Marine Representative, and a Family Readiness Advisor(s).Every unit has either a full-time civilian DRC or a unit Marine (URC) supporting the UPFRP.